 The only green you'll find at most dealerships is a weed poking through the asphalt.
 Planet Subaru, one of the largest Subaru dealerships on the planet, is situated on almost 11 acres.
-But we set aside over half this acreage of prime real estate as a nature preserve for landscaping and undisturbed forest.
-When we moved in, we planted scores of trees in addition to the thousands of mature trees that were already here.
 From Route 53, Planet Subaru looks more like a country club than a car dealership.
 We even planted hardy grass and wildflowers that never require any watering, fertilizer, pesticides, or herbicides.
 See our facility photo gallery.

 Do you really landscape with goats and sheep?